Professional Bull Rider

 Is there a age cut off or is it till you can't do it anymore?

-Asked by Brad about 9 years ago
+Asked by Brad over 9 years ago

 Im 29 years old 270 pounds and 6'3".
 I have never riden a bull but would like to get involved.
 Am i to old or to big.

-Asked by Damian almost 9 years ago
+Asked by Damian about 9 years ago